yellowtree/geoip-detect/readme.txt

 == Changelog ==

+* The Backup Lookup UI now can show all properties and you can choose if you want to see the PHP, Shortcode or JS syntax.

 = 2.11.2 =
 * The auto-updater of the Maxmind City Lite source now updates more often (every 1-2weeks) in order to get more accurate data.